-This additional tax burden has exacerbated the pressure on the legal cigarette volumes which have shrunk by around 28% in 2020-21 from a level of 110 billion sticks in 2011-12.
+This additional tax burden exacerbated the pressure on the legal cigarette volumes which shrunk by around 20% in 2021-22 from a level of 109 billion sticks in 2012-13.

 Moreover, the growth of illegal cigarettes has also reduced the demand for domestic tobaccos causing acute distress to Indian tobacco farmers.
 Since contraband products do not use locally grown tobaccos, illegal trade severely impacts the earnings and livelihood of the farmers.